gobrenix/gobrenix.com/wp-content/plugins/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Upgrade Notice ==

+= 3.3.1 =

+* Fixes a bug that would prevent downloading backups since 3.3.0 - please update.

 = 3.2.5 =